Padraic79/AutomationProjects/selenium-projects/Selenium_Getting_Started_Guide.md

 ## 1. Project Overview

-Your `selenium-portfolio` folder demonstrates how to automate browser tests for your personal demo site ([Automation Projects Demo](https://padraic79.github.io/AutomationProjects/)) using Selenium WebDriver, TypeScript, and the Page Object Model.
+Your `selenium-projects` folder demonstrates how to automate browser tests for your personal demo site ([Automation Projects Demo](https://padraic79.github.io/AutomationProjects/)) using Selenium WebDriver, TypeScript, and the Page Object Model.
 This is a common approach in real-world test automation.

 ---

 ## 2. Folder Structure & File Purpose

 ```
-selenium-portfolio/
+selenium-projects/
 ├── PageObjects/
 │   └── HomePage.ts
 ├── tests/